Telephone: 01225 423250 Email: firstname.lastname@example.org Twitter:

 Principal Investigator & GP Champion

 With over 25 years experience of commercial clinical trials in all major treatment areas, Dr Eavis is the GP Champion for the National Institute for Health Research, and also a past member of the local Local Research Ethics Committee.

 Dr Tim Johnson

 Mary Anne Fifield

-Mary Anne has experience in primary care research at our doctors surgeries and secondary care research in hospitals, also working as a facilitator and joint programme lead for a National Institute for Health Research communication course.
+Mary Anne has experience in primary care research at our doctors surgeries and secondary care research in hospitals, also working as a co-facilitator for a National Institute for Health and Care Research (NIHR) communication course since 2015.

 Becky has worked in the public, private and voluntary sectors improving performance and developing business.
 She is keen to offer good quality research studies to as many patients as possible.

 - Investigators with 25 plus years experience

 - Good Clinical Practice (GCP) trained Research Team

 - GCP trained doctors, nurses and phlebotomists